ouspg/CompSec-return-templates/README.md

  * We can link correct person to correct repository (= We know, who has actually edited this repository)

- * There are people, who might make only lecture questionnaire or mixing both (labs today, lecture tasks next week).
+ * There are people, who might only take weekly exams or some mix of both (labs today, but only exam next week).
 This way we know, if everybody has done something.

  * Private GitHub repositories can be more accessible than one hundred zip files.